-Information and Infrastructure Assurance (IIA) oversees the big picture view of information technology (IT) security at the University of Michigan.
+Information and Infrastructure Assurance (IIA) oversees the big picture view of information technology (IT) security and identity and access management at the University of Michigan.
 We work to proactively mitigate IT security risks in partnership with U-M's three campuses (Ann Arbor, Flint, and Dearborn) and the Health System.
 IIA's staff help to enable teaching, learning, research, and healthcare in a large open environment through balancing risk in a perilous world.
 We collaborate with individual University of Michigan units to develop a university-wide security strategy and to implement best practice security efforts.

 Other primary IIA activities include: